 Dead leaves and flowers that fall off houseplants could easily clog your machine.
 Sweep or pick them up by hand instead.
 Are robotic vacuums really worth it?
 This is the definitive answer.

 Sucking up fireplace ash with a vacuum is basically the opposite of cleaning because the particles are so fine that they could get blown out of the back of the machine and right into the air!
 To avoid looking like Bert the chimney sweep in Mary Poppins, sweep ashes up with a dustpan and brush.
 Good Housekeeping suggests covering them with wet coffee grounds before sweeping so that you don’t inhale any potentially harmful dust.
-While you’re at it, make sure you’re not burning these things in your fireplace.

 Home renovations are a big undertaking but don’t try to breeze through the cleanup with a vacuum.
 Like fireplace ash, construction debris is made up of fine particles that can burn out the motor or get released back into the air.
 Sweep it all up with a broom to keep your vacuum—and yourself—safe.
 Save money during renovations with these tips.

 When your family’s shoes bring outside dirt and soil inside your clean home, you may be tempted to get out the vacuum.
 Bad idea.
 You could stain your carpet and cause the particles to get embedded even deeper into the material.
 Wet soil could also cause problems for the motor.
 Instead, pick up larger soil particles with a spoon, and allow wet soil to dry out overnight.
 Once it’s dry, you should be able to simply sweep it up.
 Looking for a vacuum that’ll do the work for you?
 Check out the best robot vacuums that have great customer reviews.